PerriAlessandro/Automated-Robot-Navigation-with-Collision-Avoidance/README.md

 Overall, I'm genuinely satisfied with the work I've done because it allowed me to learn a lot about Python programming and, regarding to the concepts that are in this kind of work, I started to learn something about the logic with which a robot has to decide to move itself in a 2D environment.
 I have worked both on my own and with some of my classmates and it's been fun collaborating in order to find a smart solution to the task requested.

 I spent most of the time on the first part of the project because at a first sight I didn't know which could be the best way to make the robot take a decision.
 The first code I implemented was based on letting the robot avoid golden tokens by just checking the angle between them and the robot, but I had noticed that it couldn't have worked in a deterministic way because there were some moments in which the robot decided to turn on the wrong way and eventually go back instead of going on.
 Things started working better when I decided to base the main logic on comparing the distances between right and left tokens.
-Here's a short video of the final result: https://github.com/PerriAlessandro/Assignment1/blob/main/full_lap.mp4
+Here's a short video of the final result (sped up to 2x): https://github.com/PerriAlessandro/Assignment1/blob/main/full_lap.mp4